Solisol/machine-learning-classification/README.md

 `P(A)` calculates the probability of category A. `P(B|A)` is the likelihood of document B given category A. And `P(B)` is the probability of document B, independent of any category.

 We are interested in finding the category with the highest probability for each document.
 Each document will be evaluated for every category.
-For each document will `P(B)` be the same and can therefore be discarded from our calculations - leaving us with:
+For each category the probability of a document will be the same and can therefore be discarded from our calculations - leaving us with:

 ```
 P(A|B) = P(A) * P(B|A)